 - Report to policy: Submit a creative that may have policy issues for review.

-These options are available only for Ad Exchange or AdSense creatives, not other kinds.
+These options are available only for Ad Exchange or AdSense creatives.

 When you click Simulate request, Ad Manager runs a simulation and provides the details outlined below.